 Brown Trout move to hiding cover at the first sign of bank movement.
-They are can survive in a variety of coldwater streams as long as there is ample protective cover and water temperature does not continuously exceed 70 degrees F. Brown Trout feed largely on terrestrial and aquatic insects, worms and small crayfish.
+They can survive in many coldwater streams as long as there is protective cover and the water temperature does not continuously exceed 70 degrees.
+Brown Trout feed largely on terrestrial and aquatic insects, worms and small crayfish.
 Fish become important in the diet of larger browns.
 Daily eating patterns change seasonally with varying water temperature and light intensity.
 Peak insect drifts will often happen after dark, and browns are well-known for their nocturnal feeding.
 Brown Trout can switch from life in a hatchery to that in a stream environment and easily adapt to a diet of natural food items.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.